 Fiscal Year 2009 2010

-Target 99.8% 99.8 3%
+Target 99.8% 99.8%

 FY 2005 - FY 2008 Historical Performance

 Fiscal Year 2005 2006 2007 2008

 Performance 99.8% 99.9% 99.9% 99.9%

 Data definition: The Old-Age, Survivors, and Disability Insurance (OASDI) payment accuracy rate free of overpayment and underpayment error is determined by an annual review of a statistically valid sample of the beneficiary rolls.
 The payment accuracy is based on a non-medical review of sampled individuals receiving OASDI payments during the fiscal year.
 The overpayment accuracy rate is determined by dividing the total overpayment error dollars by the total dollars paid for the fiscal year and subtracting this percentage from 100%.
-The underpayment accuracy rate is determined by dividing the total dollars paid for the fiscal year and subtracting the system of the total dollars paid for the fiscal year and subtracting the total dollars by the total dollars paid for the fiscal year and subtracting the total dollars paid for the fiscal year and subtracting this percentage from 100%.
+The underpayment accuracy rate is determined by dividing the total underpayment error dollars by the total dollars paid for the fiscal year and subtracting this percentage from 100%.